Podhorany, Nitra District

 Podhorany (Menyhebédszalakusz) is a village and municipality in the Nitra District in western central Slovakia, in the Nitra Region.

 History

 In historical records the village was first mentioned in 1113.

 Geography

 The village lies at an altitude of 190 metres and covers an area of 17.707 km2.
 It has a population of about 1062 people.

+Population

 Ethnicity

 The population is about 90% Slovak, 8% Magyar with Czech and other minority populations.